Wireless Hill Park: Bushland

 Wireless Hill Park comprises 38 ha of bushland surrounding 2 ha of grass parkland.
 The bushland is home to numerous wildflowers, native plants, birds and reptiles.
 It is listed as site 336 on "Bush Forever", a state government policy to protect regionally significant bushland.

 Much of the area was cleared when the Applecross Wireless Station was originally built or shortly afterwards during World War I for security reasons.
 Perennial veldtgrass was planted to prevent soil erosion, but the bush has regenerated itself from seeds from plants in surrounding areas.

 The park has several walking paths through it.

 Aboriginal heritage

-Wireless Hill is on the land of the Beeliar people.
-It was known as Yagan Mia or Yagan's Lookout, after the Aboriginal leader who used the area as a home base and vantage point.
+Wireless Hill is on the land of the Beeliar residence group of the Whadjuk Noongar people.
+It is known to them as Yagan Mia.

-The park includes a scarred tree, used by indigenous Australians to create utensils or shields, or to mark territory.
+Some sources refer to Yagan Mia as Yagan's Lookout, named for the Whadjuk leader Yagan, who used the area as a home base, lookout and vantage point.